PART ONE

 The vitriol in his tone startles him, but it feels good to hate it.
 At least that’s passionate.

+I should go back to the figure… these experiments in abstraction are definitely a failure.
 The critics had suggested as much.
 But what if what they meant was… that I should give it up altogether?

 How can a man work, against such violent disputation?